 Just like you go through school for a period of time at least once in your life, I consider keeping a nutrition journal an absolutely mandatory experience to go through at least once in your life for at least 4-12 weeks.
 Otherwise, you go through life uneducated.

-Some people make it a habit and it becomes a part of their healthy lifestyle.
-Others find it a chore to journal forever, so they only do it in the beginning, the first time they are pursuing a body transformation.
-Anyone can come back to it in the future if they find they've started to slip or if they have a big new goal they want to pursue with more precision.
+Some people make daily nutrition tracking a habit and it becomes a part of their healthy lifestyle.
+Others find it a chore to log in every food they eat, every day forever, so they only do it in the beginning, the first time they pursue a body transformation.
+You can always come back to it in the future if you find you've started to slip or if you have a big new goal you want to pursue with more precision.

 The Difference Between Planning and Tracking